 In many applications and use cases, SSDs offer significantly more performance with lower energy and space costs for businesses.
 For consumers, SSDs offer significantly faster boot speeds and load times, as well as a more rugged device when needed.
 Also, flash technology:

-Our leadership positions in key interface organizations such as the T10 and T13 Technical Committees and the SCSI Trade Association help to ensure continued open standards and communications protocols across the storage industry.
+Our leadership positions in key interface organisations such as the T10 and T13 Technical Committees and the SCSI Trade Association help to ensure continued open standards and communications protocols across the storage industry.

 Seagate knows how to qualify drives.
 We conduct extensive product quality, interoperability and failure condition testing.
-This literally means tens of thousands of testing hours, on tens of thousands of test units, to ensure quality products.
-In fact, we have more than 52,000 square feet of global testing facilities, with more than 25,000 drives being tested on any given day.
+This means literally tens of thousands of testing hours, on tens of thousands of test units, to ensure quality products.
+In fact, we have more than 4,800 square metres of global testing facilities, with more than 25,000 drives being tested on any given day.
 Seagate saves you time and money by: